Employment opportunities may be at the main Embassy, or at any of the agencies in Harare.

 - Any other documentation that addresses the qualification requirements of the position listed above.

-After an initial application screening, the best qualified applicants will be invited to participate in a written exercise and oral interview.
+After an initial application screening, the best qualified applicants will be invited to a testing process, which includes a written exercise and oral interview.

 A conditional letter offer will be extended pending medical and security clearances.

-Please note: Only short listed candidates will be contacted with the results of the final selection.
-USAID will hold all applications.
-USAID reserves the right to consider applicants for similar jobs through September 30, 2018.
+Please note: only short listed candidates will be contacted with the results of the final selection.
+If you do not hear back from us by July 9, 2018 you were not shortlisted.
 Due to the great number of applications received, we are not able to contact each applicant.

 PLEASE FOLLOW THESE INSTRUCTIONS FOR SUBMISSION:

-Please note: Applications should not exceed 2mb in size as emailed.
+Please note: Applications should not be more than 1mb in size if emailed.

-Please indicate 18-01 Democracy, Rights and Governance Advisor in the subject line of the application e-mail and in the subject line of your application letter.
+Please indicate Reference: 18-04 Program Management Specialist – Orphans and Vulnerable Children (OVC) in the subject line of the application e-mail and in the subject line of your application letter.